Penetration testing costs

 • clear test goals and boundaries

-• effort estimate and team roles
+• transparent effort estimate

 • re-test policy and stop criteria